Responsive Digital Infrastructure in times of a crises. How drones can help during a Covid-19 pandemic.

 “Historically, robots have been developed to take on dull, dirty, and dangerous jobs.”

-KEY WAYS in which DRONES contribute during Covid-19
+KEY WAYS DRONES contribute during Covid-19

 I. Inspection and Broadcast